 As the procedure draws to an end, the brows will be in various states of swelling so if I were to measure them our to the millimeter, they will be different again when the swelling subsides.
 So it becomes pointless to try to make them exactly the same - they will look different again when the swelling subsides...
 Either way, I think that brows can take on somewhat of a fake appearance if they are identical.
 Especially since our faces are not so rigid nor are they totally symmetrical.
 Slights differences are not only acceptable, it makes the brows look more realistic - less stamped on.

 Expect slight swelling, thickness, and/or redness, for 1 to 2 days following your procedure.
 Keep treated area lightly glossed with A & D Ointment for 7 days.
 Wash with cold water and pat dry.

-Keep area clean, but do not wash with soap for 5 to 7 days.
-By the 4th day you may cleanse using a very gentle soap (Cetaphil Cleanser).
+Keep the area clean, but do not wash with soap for 5 to 7 days.
+By the 4th day, you may cleanse using a very gentle soap (Cetaphil Cleanser).
 Do not rub the area vigorously when washing your face for at least 10 days.

 Do not try to remove the excess color with soap.
 This color will flake and fade to a beautiful, natural color if left undisturbed.

 Day 1 & 2: The eyebrows are approximately 20 to 25% darker and bolder in width than when fully healed.
 Your skin is red under the pigment, which causes the color of the pigment to appear darker.
 There is some swelling, although difficult to actually see due to the thickness of the skin in the eyebrow area.
 This will subside.
 Exfoliation, which will begin in a few days, will cause excess pigment surrounding the eyebrow procedure to flake away and a narrower appearance will result.
 New skin will heal over the pigmented area and result in a softer appearance of your eyebrows.
 Don’t be concerned your eyebrows initially appear darker and heavier in size than you desire.
 This is all part of the process.